savitaashture/tkn-autogenerate/README.md

 ORG and automatically generate a`PipelineRun` with the tasks added according to the detected programming language.

-You can specify a GitHub token with the flag `--token` (or `GITHUB_TOKEN` environement variable) for private repos or don't get rate limited.
+You can specify a GitHub token with the flag `--token` (or `GITHUB_TOKEN` environment variable) for private repos or don't get rate limited.

 ## Customization

 ### Detect Language to Tekton hub mapping

 The file [tknautogenerate.yaml](./tknautogenerate.yaml) specify the mapping between the detected programming language and the task we want to apply into it.

 For example: